-The Master of Engineering Management degree can be earned in one to two years.
+Duke Master of Engineering Management (MEM) students can choose to graduate after 2, 3, or 4 semesters based on their career goals and plan.
 Students completing four classes per semester can complete the degree in as little as two semesters and an internship.
 Students completing three classes per semester can complete the degree in three semesters and an internship.
 Limitations on the number of additional courses/semesters are at the discretion of the Associate Dean and executive director of Professional Master's Programs in consultation with their program committee.
 Full-time students who begin the program in the fall, should complete the MEM degree in no more than 22 months.